Section 44. For the purposes of sections 44 to 48B, inclusive, the following words shall have the following meanings:—

-“Department”, the department of environmental management, as established in section 1 of chapter 21.
+“Department”, the department of conservation and recreation, as established in section 1 of chapter 21.

 “Owner”, the person or persons, including any individual, firm, partnership, association, syndicate, company, trust corporation, municipality, agency, political or administrative subdivision of the commonwealth or any other legal entity of any kind holding legal title to a dam, but excluding the United States, its agencies or any person who operates a dam owned by the United States.

 “Remove” or “Removal”, the controlled dismantlement or breaching of a dam, in compliance with applicable law, to the extent that water is not impounded or diverted by the dam and fish passage is no longer impeded; provided, however, that, following a controlled dismantlement or breaching of a dam, a minimal degree of impoundment necessary for agricultural uses or wetland retention and open water conditions may be allowed, so long as any impediment to fish passage has been removed and any threats to public safety or property have been alleviated.

 “Unsafe dam”, a dam whose condition, as determined by the commissioner, is such that a high risk of failure exists.

 “Water storage elevation”, the maximum elevation without encroaching on the approved freeboard at maximum design flood.